graingert/faster_cpython/misc.rst

 .. note::

    "readonly" is no more a good name for the project.
-The name comes from a first implementation using ead-only code.
+The name comes from a first implementation using read-only code.

 To do
 -----